Introduction

 What Makes a Specific Temperature Range Essential for Paint to Dry Properly?

-Cold weather hampers the evaporation of solvents in the paint, which are crucial for keeping the paint in a liquid state for application.
+Cold weather hampers the evaporation of solvents in paint, which are crucial for keeping the paint in a liquid state for application.
 As temperatures decline, solvent evaporation slows, resulting in prolonged stickiness that can lead to smudging and dust adherence, compromising the finish.

 The resins in paint also require adequate warmth to cure and bond effectively to surfaces.
 In colder conditions, this curing process can be delayed, resulting in a weak bond that may lead to peeling or flaking later.
 If the paint fails to cure properly, its durability diminishes, making it more susceptible to wear and damage.